alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ## Errors
 Possible error conditions include invalid API keys, invalid parameter values, parameter out of range, and server unavailable.
 If an error occurs, the *getWeather* method will return an error message instead of the HTML package.

-**GetMyWeather API** is supported by all modern browers that enable Javascript.